hoy25/INFSCI-1740-DS-Soccer-athletes-Athe/README.md

 ### Uploading Data
 First the app needs data to analyze.
 To upload data:
-1. Navigate to the tab labelled **Upload JSON** in the top row.
+1. Navigate to the tab labeled **Upload JSON** in the top row.
-2. Click on the box labelled **Browse...** on the lefthand side of the page
+2. Click on the box labeled **Browse...** on the lefthand side of the page
 3. Select the Wayscout Event level data JSON file that contains the game(s) that you would like to analyze.
 4. There should be a blue bar under the **Browse...** button that says "Upload complete", along with information in the "Games in upload" section on the right; If so, that indicates that the data has been successfully uploaded into the app.